Monday, June 30, 2014

 Categorize products for shoppers.
 Researchers at Stanford University and Columbia University say that categories enhance an empowering sense of control by allowing the consumers to give reasons to themselves for the choices they’re making.

 For foods and beverages, the categories might be by taste (coffees are mild, dark roast, or nutty).
 For clothing the categories might be by usage occasion (leisure, office, party).
-For power tools and sports equipment, the categories might be by level of expertise recommended.
+For items such as power tools and sports equipment, the categories might be by level of expertise recommended.

 Realize that labeling items by category can have different results than physically positioning items by category: Researchers at Georgia State University and Columbia University asked study participants to select food items from menus resembling those seen at chain restaurants.
 For some of the participants, calorie information was included for each item and all of the low-calorie items were listed together on the menu.
 For a second group of participants, the calorie information was included, but the low-calorie items were interspersed among the other alternatives rather than appearing in a separate section.
 For the third set of participants, too, there was no separate grouping of the low-calorie items.
 In fact, for this third set, no information about calories was included on the menu.